TomaszBryndza/vlm_laboratories/README.md

 Download Python 3.8 from [python.org](https://www.python.org/downloads/release/python-3810/) and install it.
 Make sure to check "Add Python to PATH" during installation.

 ### Create Virtual Environment
+Duckietown simulator is using older versions of some libraries as well as Python.
+To launch everything easily everytime virtual environment setup is needed.

 **Linux/macOS:**
 ```bash